tqhoughton/calendar-events/readme.md

-# Calendar Events Demo
+# NodeJS Recurring Events Demo

 ### About

-This repo is an example project to show how timezone-specific recurring events in a relational database can be stored and queried.
+This repo is an example project to show how timezone-specific recurring events in a relational database can be stored and queried using NodeJS.

 This repo has a sample MySQL database using Sequelize for the ORM and CLI, as well as a simple express application that has 2 endpoints: `/users` and `/users/calendar-events`.
 The latter endpoint takes a starting date and an ending date, and using the `rRuleSet` column in CalendarEvents can compute all of the occurrances of that event between those dates.

+### The Problem

 Recurring events is a concept that seems really simple at first glance.
 However, if you investigate the problem at all, you will quickly find that creating a database model that handles recurring events, exceptions to those events, and all CRUD-related aspects of managing them will make you want to pull your hair out.